chadrem/market_bot/README.markdown

 Market Bot is a web scraper (web robot, web spider) for the Google Play Android app store.
 It can collect data on apps, charts, and developers.

+### Commercial Support

+Want data, but don't know how to use this library?
+Want to scrape large quantities of data, but don't want to invest in infrastruture?
+Want to support the development of this library?
+Then please contact me via my Github email address and we can discuss commercial solutions.

 ## Dependencies

 * Nokogiri